MonikaZimmermann/load-forecasting/README.md

-# Public Load Forecasting Example
+# Mid-Term Hourly Load Forecasting - Zimmermann & Ziel (2025)

 This repository contains example R code for the mid-term hourly load forecasting model described in **Zimmermann & Ziel (2025, https://doi.org/10.1016/j.apenergy.2025.125444)**.
 It demonstrates how to apply the forecasting model using data from **France (FR) and Germany (DE)**.